phusion/holy-build-box/TUTORIAL-5-LIBRARY-VARIANTS.md

     $ strip --strip-all nginx
     $ ls -lh nginx
-    ...
+    -rwxr-xr-x 1 hongli hongli 2,6M sep 28 13:44 nginx*

-It is now only x MB!
-We saved y MB.
+The Nginx binary is now 2.6 MB.
+We saved about 100 KB.

 We can also see that the security hardening flag are enabled inside the executable: